 Efficient Window Coverings was developed by Lawrence Berkeley National Laboratory (LBNL) Windows and Daylighting group in partnership with BuildingGreen, Inc. The site is currently being supported by the US Department of Energy, its Office of Energy Efficiency and Renewable Energy (EERE) and the Building Technologies program.
-A public-private partnership organization, The Efficient Window Coverings Collaborative, is currently under development and likely to play a significant role in this website over time.

 This work is in part guided and supported by the project’s Advisory Committee members:

 - Thomas Culp, Birch Point Consulting